rails/rails/guides/source/testing.md

 the migrations against the development database (`bin/rake db:migrate`) will bring the schema up to date.

-NOTE: If existing migrations are edited and rerun, the test database needs to be rebuilt.
+NOTE: If existing migrations required modifications, the test database needs to be rebuilt.
 This can be done by executing `bin/rake db:test:prepare`.

 ### Running Tests